Helen Farquhar: Biography

 Farquhar was born in Brackley, Northamptonshire, in 1859 and grew up in London.
 Her parents were Harvie Morton Farquhar and Louisa Harriet Ridley-Colbourne.
 Harvie Morton Farquhar was a descendant of the Farquhar baronets and a director of Messrs Herries, Farquhar & Co, which was later acquired by Lloyds Bank.
 Farquhar lived in Chelsea during the 1860s and 1870s where she was educated by a governess.
 From at least 1901 Farquhar lived with her sister Isabel Farquhar in Belgrave Square.
 She died at the age of 94 at 6 Lowndes Street on 3 January 1953.

 Farquhar was a prolific correspondent and archive material is held by the National Archives, the Wellcome Collection, and the British Museum.

 Farquhar either donated (during her lifetime) or bequeathed her collection of coins, medals, badges, and touch-pieces, chiefly of the Stuart period, to the British Museum.

 Honours

-Saltus Medal of the British Numismatic Society

 Farquhar was awarded the John Sanford Saltus Medal of the British Numismatic Society for 1911 at the February 1912 meeting of the Society for her work on Stuart coins and medals.

-Medal of the Royal Numismatic Society

-Farquhar was awarded the Medal of the Royal Numismatic Society in 1931.
-Farquhar was the first female recipient of the Medal.
+Farquhar was awarded the Medal of the Royal Numismatic Society in 1931; the first female recipient of the Medal.

-Honorary Member of the British Numismatic Society

 Farquhar was made an honorary member of the British Numismatic Society in 1950.